In Missouri, students can take the five HiSET subtests online or at one of Missouri’s official HiSET test centers.

 Nowadays, the average worker will change careers 2 to 5 times before they retire, and some people actually use retirement as a career change.
 Oftentimes, taking the GED or HiSET exam is the first step in this change, and it happens in all age groups.
 Your dream job may be just ahead of you.
 Isn’t it time you landed it?

 This website offers you free support services in the form of great practice tests and innovative video lessons, an efficient way of learning fast!
 Just visit this website’s online classes by clicking on the links.
-Missouri residents can now also earn their high school diploma for free if they quality and have a reliable internet connection.
+Missouri residents can now also earn their high school diploma for free if they qualify and have a reliable Internet connection.

 For more information: